avo-hq/class_variants/readme.md

 1. The `base` keyword argument with default classes that should be applied to each variant.
 1. The `variants` keyword argument where we declare the variants with their option and classes.
-1. The `compoundVariants` keyword argument where we declare the compound variants with their conditions and classes.
+1. The `compound_variants` keyword argument where we declare the compound variants with their conditions and classes
 1. The `defaults` keyword argument (optional) where we declare the default value for each variant.

 ## Example